-Date of birth
+Date of bir th

 Nationality

-Current postal address if different from premises address UK-England
+Current postal address if different from premises address : UK-England

-Post town - Postcode
+Post town Post town Postcode

-Daytime contact number telephone
+Daytime contact telep number hone

-E-mail address (optional)
+E-mail add (optional) ress

 Where applicable (if demonstrating a right to work via the Home Office online right to work checking service), the 9-digit 'share code' provided to the applicant by that service (please see note 15 for information)

-appropriate pleas other joint ventur address of each (B) OTHER APPLICANTS Please provide name and registered address of applicant in full.
+(B) OTHER APPLICANTS

+Please provide name and registered address of applicant in full.
 Where appropriate please give any registered number.
 In the case of a partnership or other joint venture (other than a body corporate), please give the name and address of each party concerned.

 Name

 Address

 UK-England

-Registered numbe r (where applicabl e)
+Registered number (where applicable)

 Description of applicant (for example, partnership, company, unincorporated association etc.)

 Telephone number (if any)

-E-r nail address (optional) Pa rt 3 Operating Schedule Wh en do you want the premises licence to start?
-DD MM 01-05-2019 YYYY ou wish the licence to be valid only for a limited DD MM iod, when do you want it to end?
-YYYY Му ase give a general description of the premises (please read guidance no premises is a coffee shop and retail space, serving light food, sandwich tes.
-There is a large single space seating 28 and a small contained garde es and If 5 pre ,000 or more people are expected to attend the mises at any one time, please state the number pected to attend. pre mises at any one time, please state the number 0 pre exp Wh mises at any one time, please state the number opected to attend.
-2003) pre exp Wh mises at any one time, please state the number opected to attend. at licensable activities do you intend to carry on from the premises?
-Please tick al pre exp Wh mises at any one time, please state the number pected to attend. at licensable activities do you intend to carry on from the premises? ease see sections 1 and 14 and Schedules 1 and 2 to the Licensing Act 2 Provision of regulated entertainment (please read guidance note
+E-mail address (optional) Part 3 Operating Schedule When do you want the premises licence to start?
+DD 01-05 MM 5-2019 YYYY If you wish the licence to be valid only for a limited period, when do you want it to end?
+DD MM YYYY Please give a general description of the premises (please really premises is a coffee shop and retail space, serving light cakes.
+There is a large single space seating 28 and a small 6. t food, sandwic hes and If 5,000 or more people are expected to attend the premises at any one time, please state the number expected to attend.
+What licensable activities do you intend to carry on from the premi ses?

+(Please see sections 1 and 14 and Schedules 1 and 2 to the Licensing Act 2003)

-Provision of regulated entertainment (please read guidance note 2) Please tick all that apply a) plays (if ticking yes, fill in box A) b) films (if ticking yes, fill in box B) - c) indoor sporting events (optional, fill in box C) - d) boxing or wrestling entertainment (if ticking yes, fill in box D) - e) live music (optional, fill in box E) f) recorded music (if ticking yes, fill in box F) g) performances of dance (optional, fill in box G) h) anything of a similar description to that falling within (e), (f) or (g) (if ticking yes, fill in box H)
+Provision of regulated entertainment (please read guidance note 2) Please tick all that apply a) plays (if ticking yes, fill in box A) b) films (if ticking yes, fill in box B) - c) indoor sporting events (optional, fill in box C) - d) boxing or wrestling entertainment (if ticking yes, fill in box D) - e) live music (optional, fill in box E) - f) recorded music (if ticking yes, fill in box F) - g) performances of dance (optional, fill in box G) - h) anything of a similar description to that falling within (e), (f) or (g) (if ticking yes, fill in box H)